MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 Table~\ref{tab:main_results} summarizes the comprehensive evaluation results for all 12 models on MMTutorBench under the default setting.
 Our analysis of this data yields several key insights into the current capabilities and limitations of MLLMs on this challenging task.

 \paragraph{A clear performance gap remains between proprietary and open-source models.} As shown in Table~\ref{tab:main_results}, there is a clear distinction in performance between the two model categories.
-The leading proprietary model, Gemini-2.5-Pro, achieves an average score of 4.77.
-In contrast, the top-performing open-source model, Qwen2.5-VL-72B, scored 3.45.
-This substantial gap of over 1.3 points highlights that state-of-the-art proprietary systems still hold a considerable advantage in tackling the complex, multi-faceted reasoning required by our benchmark.
+The leading proprietary model, Gemini-2.5-Pro, achieves a total score of 4.69.
+In contrast, the top-performing open-source model, Qwen2.5-VL-72B-Instruct, scored 3.40.
+This 1.29-point gap highlights that state-of-the-art proprietary systems still hold a considerable advantage in tackling the complex, multi-faceted reasoning required by our benchmark.

-\paragraph{All models show a clear gap from human level.} To establish an upper bound for performance, we evaluated human expert responses on a subset of the data, as detailed in Table~\ref{tab:small-case}.
-The average human score reached 5.85, demonstrating a high standard of pedagogical quality.
-Even the most capable model in our evaluation, Gemini-2.5-Pro (4.77), remains more than a full point below this human baseline.
-This gap underscores the profound difficulty of the task and indicates that current MLLMs, despite their advancements, have not yet mastered the nuanced skills required for effective multimodal tutoring.
+\paragraph{All models show a clear gap from human level.} To establish an upper bound for performance, we evaluated human expert responses on a subset of the data (detailed in Table~\ref{tab:small-case}).
+The total human score reached 5.85, demonstrating a high standard of pedagogical quality.
+Even the most capable model in our evaluation, Gemini-2.5-Pro (4.69), remains more than a full point below this human baseline.
+This gap underscores the profound difficulty of the task and indicates that current MLLMs have not yet mastered the nuanced skills required for effective multimodal tutoring.

-\paragraph{Tutoring Mode struggles with scope control.} Intriguingly, models designed for specific educational scenarios do not necessarily excel on our benchmark.
-As shown in Table~\ref{tab:small-case}, the \textbf{GPT-4o Study Mode}~\cite{openai_study_mode}, tailored for learning applications, achieves an average score of 3.15, comparable to the standard GPT-4o’s 3.21.
-A closer look at the score breakdown reveals a critical trade-off: while the study mode may show competence in identifying insights (Insight: 0.62 vs. 0.53), it exhibits a severe deficiency in managing the answer's boundaries, scoring only 0.11 in \textbf{Solution Scope Control}.
+\paragraph{Tutoring Mode struggles with scope control.} Intriguingly, models designed for specific educational scenarios do not always excel on our benchmark.
+As shown in Table~\ref{tab:small-case}, the \textbf{GPT-4o Study Mode}~\cite{openai_study_mode}, tailored for learning applications, achieves a total score of 3.15, comparable to the standard GPT-4o’s 3.21.
+A closer look at the score breakdown shows a key trade-off: while the study mode may show competence in identifying insights (Insight: 0.62 vs. 0.53), it exhibits a severe deficiency in managing the answer's boundaries, scoring only 0.11 in \textbf{Solution Scope Control}.
 This failure to adhere to the problem's scope while attempting to be more explanatory demonstrates the benchmark's capacity to test not just correctness, but also crucial pedagogical skills like conciseness and focus.
 The poor performance of this specialized mode further validates the challenging and comprehensive nature of MMTutorBench.